Where happy birds make delicious eggs

 The ducks have come to not only be a supplier of food, but an integral part of our success as gardeners as we use their mucked up pool water to fertilize our plants.
 They assist in keeping the pest bugs under control.
 The ducks are also helping us rehabilitate parts of the land that have been neglected by past owners.

 We have already accomplished so much in the year that we’ve been living in this home.
-The only greenery planted on this property was, perhaps, grass when the home was built in 2002.
-Otherwise, the land was a blank slate begging to be utilized.
-In just a few short months, we prepared three garden beds (that all successfully grew us fruits and vegetables this summer), built the entire fence around the duck house, and planted a few bushes and trees.
+When we moved in, the only greenery surrounding the house was grass, and beyond that was woods, unusable to a gardener.
+No garden beds were ever even established; no landscaping was done whatsoever.
+The land was a blank slate begging to be utilized.
+In just a few short months, we prepared three garden beds (that all successfully grew us fruits and vegetables our first summer), built the entire fence around the duck house, and planted a few bushes and fruiting trees.
+As for the woods, Troy has decided it would best be suited for a 9-hole (to start) disc golf course, as he and I really enjoy the sport!
 Troy and I are so extremely excited to see how we transform this place in the coming years.

 Not too many businesses are seen growing literally from the ground up.
 We launched our fan page and You Tube channel before we had done anything to prepare for farming, and weeks before we even had the ducks.
 We are excited to have friends, family, and members of our community join us as we navigate our way on this crazy path.
 We hope you stay with us as we transform from “suburbanites turned farmers” to “farmers turned successful entrepreneurs”.

 Grab yourself a cuppa, this may take a minute.